-The error rules of GRANSKA are expressed in a rule language that we developed especially for this project.
+The error rules of GRANSKA are expressed in a new and general rule language developed for this project (Knutsson, 2001).
 It is partly object-oriented and has a syntax resembling Java or C++.
 An error rule in GRANSKA that can detect the agreement error in en liten hus, is shown in Rule 1 below.